TimS27/grocery_store/README.md

 # grocery_store

-A Order management system for grocery stores.
+An order management system for grocery stores.